 - How to make a scalable nanophotonic system (by exploring new materials and novel nanophotonic devices)?
 Two major challenges for realizing such systems are: weak optical nonlinearity and inherent disorder present in the nano-photonic devices.
 Hence, we work on cavity enhanced nonlinear optics with 2D materials, as well as, reconfigurable optics design to circumvent the effects of the disorder.
 Our ultimate goal is to realize single photon nonlinearity using cavity coupled 2D materials, and developing a chip-scale adaptive optics platform.

 - What new applications emerge with development of the scalable optoelectronic systems?
 A scalable low energy optolectronic system is known to be beneficial for digital optical computing and communication.
 However, there may be other regimes of optical computing, where the nanophotonic system will be more suitable, like neuromorphic optical computing.
-Apart from that, these systems can be useful for new class of optical imager, sensors and 3D display technology.
+Apart from that, these systems can be useful for new class of optical imager, sensors; 3D display technology.
 With efficient engineering we want to push the energy required in these optoelectronic devices to few photons level, where quantum effects start appearing, and hence these devices can potentially be useful for quantum information science and quantum simulation.

 I will be joining UW starting Fall 2014.
 Any student interested in my research should contact me at firstname.lastname@example.org.
 (Job_AD)